iprapas/iprapas.github.io/content/posts/mllib-classification.md

                     .setOutputCol("word_features")
 ```

+### Step 6.
+Label encoding

-\item We encode the label categories ("spam", "nospam") to (0, 1), to the label column as input to our model.
+We encode the label categories ("spam", "nospam") to (0, 1), to the label column as input to our model.

 ```scala
 val si = new StringIndexer()